Herminio Masantonio: Biography

 Masantonio stayed with Huracán until 1943 when he left the club as a free agent, joining Uruguayan club Defensor at 34 years old.
 He soon returned to Argentina to play for Banfield in 1944 (only one match in Primera División, where he scored two goals) before retiring after one last season with Huracán (having played 5 matches, with 5 goals scored).

-Masantonio scored 246 goals for Huracán making him the club's highest scoring player.
+Masantonio scored 246 goals for Huracán, making him the club's highest scoring player.
 He scored a total of 259 goals in 369 games for all of his club teams.

 Masantonio represented Argentina at the 1935 and 1942 South American Championships.
 He was topscorer in both competitions as Argentina finished second in both tournaments; his 11 goals in the competition leave him in 13th place in the list of Copa América topscorers.

 Masantonio scored a total of 21 goals for Argentina in only 19 games, putting him in 11th place in the table of Argentina's top goalscorers.

-At only 46 years old, Masantonio died of cancer on September 11, 1956 at the Hospital Rawson.
+At only 46 years old, Masantonio died of cancer on September 11, 1956, at the Hospital Rawson.
 The funeral was held in Club Huracán.
 Since then, Masantonio has received several tributes, including a monument (inaugurated in March 1996 in front of the club headquarters on Avenida Caseros) and a street with his name in Parque Patricios.
-Masantonio was the inspiration for an Argentine tango titled El Mortero del Globito, written by Miguel Padula (music) and Francisco García Jiménez. recorded on 9 May 1933 by the Orquesta Típica Victor, featuring Alberto Gómez on vocals.
-Another song dedicated to Masantonio was El Pampero de Patricios.
+Masantonio was the inspiration for an Argentine tango titled "El Mortero del Globito", written by Miguel Padula and Francisco García Jiménez; the song was recorded on 9 May 1933 by the Orquesta Típica Victor, featuring Alberto Gómez on vocals.
+The song "El Pampero de Patricios" was also dedicated to Masantonio.